Dempsy/dempsy/README.md

 1. It has a _MessageKey_ which can be retrieved by calling `getWordText()`.
 2. The _MessageKey_ is a `String` which has appropriate identity semantics.
-3. The `Word` class is serializable.
+3. The `Word` class is serializable when using _Java_ serialization.

 ## The Message Processor (_Mp_)